theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/run-xu-in-aws.md

 ![XUinAWS-ec2setup](../assets/images/xu/articles/XUinAWS-ec2setup.png)
 7. Start the EC2 instance and connect to it, see [AWS Documentation: Connect to an Instance](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/EC2_GetStarted.html#ec2-connect-to-instance-windows).
 8. When connected, the {{ productName }} Designer is located on the Desktop.
 Start the {{ productName }} Designer.
-9. Set up an SAP connection and extractions, see [Online Help: Getting Started](https://help.theobald-software.com/en/xtract-universal/getting-started/connect-designer-with-server).
+9. Set up an SAP connection and extractions, see [Documentation: Getting Started](https://help.theobald-software.com/en/xtract-universal/getting-started/connect-designer-with-server).

 !!! note
     If you are not already [subscribed](https://docs.aws.amazon.com/marketplace/latest/buyerguide/buyer-ami-contracts.html) to {{ productName }}, launching the EC2 instance automatically adds the subscription.